 Each school is housed in its own building with a library, technology centers, science laboratories, and art facilities.

-- The Clarence A. Burck Center for the Performing Arts includes a 580-seat theatre, a black box theatre, a scene shop, a band room, and classroom space for drama and music
+- The Clarence A. Burck Center for the Performing Arts includes a 580-seat theatre, a 170-seat lyceum, a black box theatre, a scene shop, a band room, and classroom space for drama and music

 - The Tuttle Art Gallery

 - The Rollins-Luetkemeyer Athletic Center includes a multipurpose area for indoor athletics, a wrestling room, a classroom, and the Henry A. Rosenberg Jr. Aquatic Center with 50-meter, indoor pool.

 - Riding facilities include a 70-stall barn, four outdoor riding rings, and the Eagle's Nest indoor riding arena.

 - Outdoor facilities also include a newly-renovated baseball field, an artificial turf field, a 5,000-seat stadium, 20 tennis courts, 18 fields, and a 400-meter track.

 McDonogh operates a fleet of 24 buses daily with community stops in Anne Arundel, Baltimore, Howard, and Carroll counties as well as Baltimore City.

 For more information, contact Nina Sinnott, Director of Communications, at 443-544-7035 or email@example.com.